 R. Albert Mohler Jr., president of Southern Baptist Theological Seminary, described the decision.
 He said it was:

 "Not only surprising [but] stunning.
 It should give hope to all biblically-minded Christians, and it should remind all of us of what we must always clearly see; and that is that there is no way for any church or congregation to move ahead in two contradictory directions at once.
 Eventually the choice comes down to faithfulness to the Scriptures or the abandonment of the Scriptures..
 When it comes to the clear teachings of Scripture, there really is no middle ground and that's not just true for the Methodists."

-There are about 20 biblical passages that people have interpreted as banning same-sex behavior; six of them are frequently cited by conservative Christians.
+There are about 20 biblical passages that have been interpreted as banning same-sex behavior; six of them are frequently cited by conservative Christians.